Disappointed Democrats stick with Biden after rough debate performance

 "Compared to a person who was lying the whole time, we saw integrity on one side and dishonesty on the other.
 That's how I saw it," Pelosi told CBS News.

-Former President Obama also weighed in with a similar message on social media.
+Former President Barack Obama also weighed in with a similar message on social media.

 "Bad debate nights happen.
 Trust me, I know," Obama posted.
 "But this election is still a choice between someone who has fought for ordinary folks his entire life and someone who only cares about himself.
 Between someone who tells the truth; who knows right from wrong and will give it to the American people straight — and someone who lies through his teeth for his own benefit.
 Last night didn't change that, and it's why so much is at stake in November."